 Martin Powell is a Professor of Health and Social Policy at the University of Birmingham.
 Martin’s main research interest is in the British welfare state, especially the NHS.
 He has written or edited some 19 books, including some being translated into Chinese, Korean, and Polish.
 He has written over 80 peer reviewed articles, and he is a former editor of the journal ‘Social Policy and Administration’.

-The MEW in historical perspective ~ John Stewart;
+The mixed economy of welfare in historical context ~ John Stewart

-Voluntary Welfare ~ Rob Macmillan and James Rees;
+Voluntary and community welfare ~ Rob Macmillan and James Rees

-The MEW in comparative perspective ~ Michael Hill;
+The mixed economy of welfare: a comparative perspective ~ Michael Hill

 Conclusion: analyses in the mixed economy of welfare and the social division of welfare ~ Martin Powell